 With a number of seasoned corporate attorneys, Parker MacIntyre is well-tooled to assist companies of all types with general corporate legal services.
-Parker MacIntyre offers advice on all sorts of corporate law issues regularly confronting business owners and officers, such as choosing the right form of entity to operate under, what types of procedures to put into place to govern the affairs of the entity, and advice on shareholders/members rights and obligations.
-We also counsel clients in connection with various transactional matters, such as the purchase/sale of a business, mergers or other combinations, and business split-ups.
+Parker MacIntyre offers advice on all sorts of corporate law issues regularly confronting business owners and officers, such as choosing the right form of entity to operate under, what types of procedures to put into place to govern the affairs of the entity and advice on shareholders/members rights and obligations.
+We also counsel clients in connection with various transactional matters, such as mergers or other combinations, business split-ups and the purchase/sale of a business.
 In some cases, we play the role of outside general counsel, advising firms with an assortment of day-to-day matters, such as drafting customer contracts or reviewing/negotiating vendor contracts of all types, assisting on employment law matters and employee compensation plans, as well as drafting confidentiality agreements and non-solicitation/non-compete agreements for key personnel.Start-up Services

 Many small businesses will not seek legal counsel at either the formation stage or shortly thereafter.
 We believe that this a potentially big mistake.
 Even assuming that an entity is duly formed with no hitches, we caution entrepreneurs that the dawn of their business may just be the time that they need competent legal counsel most of all.
 Indeed, this is the time that partnership or LLC operating agreements should be created so as to clarify the roles and responsibilities—and shares of the entity’s profits—attributable to each individual founder/principal.
 Parker MacIntyre has extensive experience in drafting operating agreements and shareholder agreements of all types.
 We can, on one hand, create rudimentary agreements for companies with only a few principals and equally-divided profit streams and/or fairly straightforward divisions of labor.
 Alternatively, we are equally adept at creating complex agreements for sophisticated players looking to allocate the rewards of their venture to multiple parties, each with differing levels of involvement in the business.Transactional Matters